mobify/mobifyjs/README.md

 It's also important when developing not to run into any regressions on all of the supported browsers.
-The Gruntfile is setup to be able to run qunit tests on many browsers we support (in order to do this yourself, you will need a Saucelabs Connect username and key).
+The Gruntfile is setup to be able to run qunit tests on many browsers we support (in order to do this yourself, you will need to set SAUCE_USERNAME and SAUCE_KEY in your environment variables).

-    cp localConfig.js.example localConfig.js
-    # Add your Saucelabs username and key to localConfig.js
     grunt saucelabs

 ## Browser support